suzigit/test-consensys/README.md

 When buying more wallets, you should change the account in metamask in order to simulate multiple users.
 This new acccount must have enough ether to pay the price of the wallet.
 Test and see the trade happening!
 You can do as many sell/buy as you want.
 You can also see all owners in the lifecycle of your Tradeable-Wallet.

 There is a problem to test the withdraw functionality.
 You Tradeable Wallet address must have tokens in a ERC-20 contract!
-So, you have two options:
+So, you have the following options:
 a) You can test doing withdraw of 0 tokens and the ERC-20 address specified at deployed_addresses.txt
 b) You can deploy a new instance of TokenERC20_Mock in Rinkeby using your account X. Since X is going to receive ERC-20 tokens, you can transfer some of them to the address of your Tradeable Wallet using TokenERC20_Mock functions.
 Then, you can test withdraw functionality of this project.
+c) Send me a message with your Tradeable Wallet on Rinkeby and I send you some ERC-20 tokens to test.

 You can also see all historic withdraws of your Tradeable Wallet.

 How to set it up